Edna Manley: Horse of the Morning (1943)

-Manley carved Horse of the Morning in 1943, this carving was done using Guatemalan redwood.
+Manley carved Horse of the Morning in 1943; the carving was done using Guatemalan redwood.
 According to the National Gallery of Jamaica Blog, "Her work entered another phase in which she combined private symbolism, inspired by the Jamaican Blue Mountain landscape, with an almost painterly approach to form and surface.
-Horse of the Morning (1943), which was donated to the collection by Edna Manley’s son and former Prime Minister of Jamaica, the late Michael Manley, is arguably the best-known work of this cycle.”
-Mrs. Manley went on to explained Horse of the Morning’s genesis: according to the book by David Boxer, "It was early in the morning… I wanted to watch the dawn come up, and I went along the little path behind the house, and I did see him leap from behind the mountains.
+Horse of the Morning (1943), which was donated to the collection by Edna Manley’s son and former Prime Minister of Jamaica, the late Michael Manley, is arguably the best-known work of this cycle."
+Mrs. Manley went on to explained Horse of the Morning's genesis: according to the book by David Boxer, "It was early in the morning… I wanted to watch the dawn come up, and I went along the little path behind the house, and I did see him leap from behind the mountains.
 I saw him… he was there for an instant and then he was gone.
-But I did see him".
-The book further went on to state that the, "Horse of the Morning presents a specific aspect of the Sun God, namely his sexual, libidinous self.
-Caught in a moment of searing erotic intensity with phallic leg and carefully articulated "ping pong ball" eyes that red both on the suns and as symbols of a fully charged sexuality”.
+But I did see him."
+The book went on to state that "Horse of the Morning presents a specific aspect of the Sun God, namely his sexual, libidinous self.
+Caught in a moment of searing erotic intensity with phallic leg and carefully articulated 'ping pong ball' eyes that red both on the suns and as symbols of a fully charged sexuality."